MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/crm-queries.md

 This output includes the following, which enables you to perform even further grouping for more advanced data analysis.

-* **Week**: The number of the week that the person that meets the time investor filter criteria collaborated with the customer.
+* **Week** - The number of the week that the person that meets the time investor filter criteria collaborated with the customer.
-* **PID**: De-identified PersonIDs for each measured employee that meets the time investor filter criteria.
+* **PID** - De-identified PersonIDs for each measured employee that meets the time investor filter criteria.
-* **Other HR attributes**: Only shows those that are allowed to show in the report for these measured employees, such as FunctionType and Role.
+* **Other HR attributes** - Only shows those that are allowed to show in the report for these measured employees, such as FunctionType and Role.
-* **Collaborator Account**: Shows customer account names based on the collaborators group attributes.
+* **Collaborator Account** - Shows customer account names based on the collaborators group attributes.
-* **Account attributes**: Shows each collaborator account's attributes, such as IsStrategicAccount.
+* **Account attributes** - Shows each collaborator account's attributes, such as IsStrategicAccount.
-* **IsOwnedAccount**: If the measured employee is indicated as a seller for that account through the account and seller mappings in your CRM upload, it infers if the account is assigned or owned by a person that meets the time investor filter criteria.
+* **IsOwnedAccount** - If the measured employee is indicated as a seller for that account through the account and seller mappings in your CRM upload, it infers if the account is assigned or owned by a person that meets the time investor filter criteria.
-* **Other applicable metrics**: Are based on the attributes selected when creating the query, such as collaboration hours and network size.
+* **Other applicable metrics** - Are based on the attributes selected when creating the query, such as collaboration hours and network size.

 ## Analysis scenarios